 More West End roles came his way, such as Noises Off at the Piccadilly Theatre, The People Are Friendly at the Royal Court and The Magic Carpet at the Lyric Hammersmith.
 As he gained notoriety, he was offered more and more screen roles, including a part in the film Billy Elliot, Adrian Mole: The Cappuccino Years and I’m Alan Partridge.

 In 2004, he landed a lead role in the Channel 4 series comedy Green Wing, was a soap opera-style sitcom set in a hospital.
 The series also starred Olivia Colman and Tamsin Greig, and won the first BAFTA Audience Award in 2005.

 In 2008, Mangan took on the title role in Matthew Warchus’ The Norman Conquests at The Old Vic.
-The play went on to run on Broadway at the Circle in the Square, and Mangan was nominated for a Tony Award for his role, with the play winning the award for Best Revival.
+The play went on to run on Broadway at the Circle in the Square Theatre, and Mangan was nominated for a Tony Award for his role, with the play winning the best revival category.
 In 2012 he took on the role of a pregnant man in Joe Penhall’s Birthday at the Royal Court.

 Mangan played Bertie Wooster in David and Robert Goodale’s play Jeeves and Wooster in Perfect Nonsense at the Duke of York’s Theatre in 2013.
 The play was based on PG Wodehouse’s novel The Code of the Woosters, which features the “idle rich” Bertie Wooster and his valet Jeeves.
-Mangan starred in the show from October 2013 to April 2014, and the play won the Olivier Award for Best New Comedy.
+Mangan starred in the show for six months, with the playing winning Best New Comedy at the Olivier Awards.